govuk-one-login/service-header/README.md

 ### Adapt the header's HTML so that it works in the templating language your service uses

 The code for the header is currently available in HTML and the Nunjucks templating language.
-You will need to adapt the HTML and Nunjucks for the templating language your service uses.
+You will need to adapt the HTML or Nunjucks for the templating language your service uses.

+The Nunjucks code will work with the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk/docs/), which uses Nunjucks as its templating language.

 [Contact the GOV.UK One Login team](#contact) if you would like to share your templating implementation in this repository for other teams to use.

 ### Adapt the internal service navigation HTML so that it includes content specific to your service

-You'll need to modify the HTML in this repository in order to:
+You'll need to modify the internal service navigation part of the header in order to:

 + visually highlight which page in the menu the user is currently on
 + ensure screen reader text and ARIA attributes are specific to your service